 Since February 8, 1836, when the first employees of the newly formed Gas Works lit forty-six lights along Second Street, PGW has been serving the fine people of Philadelphia 24 hours a day, 365 days a year.

 Today PGW is the largest municipally owned gas utility in the country.
 We manage and maintain a system of over 6,000 miles of gas mains and service pipes that deliver an annual 78 billion cubic feet of safe, reliable natural gas to our 500,000 customers each year.

 We, like the great city we serve, have a rich, dynamic history that is leading us into a promising, productive future.
 Check out our latest Annual Report.

 Want to check out our stats?
 Visit the Scorecard, which contains metrics of our Collections, Customer Service, Field Operations and Financials for years 2008-2015.

-Effective June 1, the rate will be adjusted for the next three months from its current $1.54 per hundred cubic feet (Ccf) to $1.49 per Ccf for residential customers.
-The new rate includes what PGW pays for the gas and will stay in effect through September 1, 2013.
+Effective March 1, natural gas rates will be adjusted for the next three months from its current $1.13 per hundred cubic feet (Ccf) to $1.14 per Ccf for residential customers.
+The new rate includes what PGW pays for the gas and will stay in effect through May 31, 2016.

-For the average residential heating customer, the change lowers their PGW bill by 2.6 percent per month, approximately, and equates to savings of $37.64 per year.
+For the average residential heating customer using 830 Ccf, the change raises their PGW bill by approximately $0.80 per month, an increase of $9.60 per year.

-This increase reflects what PGW pays for gas, without markup.
+This increase reflects what PGW pays for gas.
+There is no markup.
 Our rates are made up of two factors: